From Netflix to Channel 4 and beyond: Salford alumnus walks us down his path to success

 “Oh wow – now that’s the question!
 I’m still figuring that out, and I hope that it helps people who are reading this realise that you don’t always need to have it all figured out!

 “I’m definitely interested in the future of streaming services, social media and TV.
 Being LGBTQAI+, I’m also passionate about representation and social justice, themes which much of the content I created at Netflix centered around.
 I’m really excited about the opportunities social media content brings and the positive impact it can have on the world.

 "This was part of the reason I set-up my podcast Ways To Improve The World where I have life-affirming conversations with people who are changing the world, featuring a variety of guests including television actors, broadcasters, activists, musicians, social entrepreneurs and more!"

 He added: "I love working on things that have a real social impact.
 Oh and I also love Doctor Who.
 If I could get to work on that show, I’ll be very happy!"

-You can check out all of Micheal's work at Netflix here and follow his Netflix journey here.
+You can check out all of Michael's work at Netflix on his website, and follow his Netflix journey on Twitter.

 For all press office enquiries please email email@example.com.